Japan Highlights Family Holiday

 Important information

-3. A discount of 10% applies on this trip to children 17 years and under at time of travel.
+3. DISCOUNT: A discount of 10% applies on this trip to children 17 years and under at time of travel.

-6. We are currently unable to offer airport transfers in Japan.
+6. TRANSFERS: We are currently unable to offer airport transfers in Japan.
 Please refer to the Joining Point Instructions of the Essential Trip Information for our recommendations on arrival.
 Your leader will be able to advise the best way to reach the airport at the end of your trip.

 What to bring/pack

-Please bring your own water bottle to refill along the way.
+Please bring your own water bottle to refill.
 Although it can be difficult to avoid bottled water when travelling, please use the water dispensers which are provided on some of our vehicles and at some of our accommodation.
-Your group leader or local representative will advise whether tap water is safe to drink in your destination, and if it is, you can simply refill it with tap water.
 When unable to avoid bottled water, it is better to buy the largest available and distribute it into your smaller bottle for the day.
-If you are walking or trekking as part of your trip you will need to carry at least 2L of water with you.
+Some travellers like to bring a bottle with its own filtration system or water purification tablets.
+If you are walking or trekking as part of your trip, you will need to carry at least 2 litres of water with you.

 Physical rating